DenisPals/JobBase/README.md

 ## How to run
 This web application is deployed on heroku but rather more a hobby project.
 JobBase can be found [here](https://jobbase.herokuapp.com/).
+API keys, Credentials, etc. have been omitted, this is not the production repository.